vbit27/rock-paper-scissor-ui/README.md

 Rock Paper Scissor

-This is the second porject from "The Odin Project".
+This is the second project from "The Odin Project" and the first one for me that includes Javascript.